kngo107/InteractiveNessie/README.md

 - [X] In this [Link](http://api.reimaginebanking.com/documentation#!/Account/get_accounts_id), implement POST (Create an account) under Account.
 - [ ] Understand html, css, javascript
 - [ ] Implement functionality for dynamic customer listing
-- [ ] Setup transaction tab page that allows customers to make transactions
+- [ ] Setup transaction tab page: Create Merchants and create purchases

 Alan:
 - [X] Implement PUT and DELETE under accounts
 - [ ] Implement functionality for info.html
+- [ ] Setup transaction page: Create Merchants and create Purchases
+- [ ] Use d3 to visualize using Bubble chart, a customer's most frequent purchase from a Merchant

 IMPORTANT: PLEASE MAKE SURE YOUR CODE WORKS BEFORE PUSHING IT TO GITHUB AND GIT PULL FIRST BEFORE YOU PUSH